express-in-code-game/excode-design/docs/design.md

       - and adds server's current timestamp
       - client receives the data and recomputes time-left using valid server timestamp
       - or add server timestamp to every event from the server, in general
+- data and secutiry
+  - user account data only exists in user.data
+  - if user deletes their account, it gets removed from user.data (kafka tombstone event)
+  - in the system (event brackets, stats etc.) it get's shown as 'unknown' (only uuid is used in other topics)
+  - only events history, event placements, user wins/losses are persisted, not all games
+  - user identity as email into uuid
+  - after 0.1 add token, https, wss
+- 1 min games from repl
+  - arbiter emits on interval state updates
+  - map tiles show values (numbers), players step on tiles and eventually get into teleport
+  - the player with the higher value (sum) wins
+  - games-stream computes states from game.events topic
+  - broadcast-stream prints to the stdout
+    -  user1 cape is at [x x], sum is 123
+    -  user2 cape is at [y y], sum is -80
+  - step sequence to play from repl
+    - create user1, user2
+    - create a game
+    - configure game
+    - invite/join
+    - start game
+    - user1 moves their cape to x,x
+    - user2 moves theier cape to y,y
+    - ...
+    - arbiter completes the game in 1 min
+- 0.1
+  - users creates a game -> game.data
+  - browser tab opens
+  - user changes settings of the game -> game.data
+  - once finished, user presses 'invite' or 'game ready' or 'open' -> game.data game becomes visible in the list and joinable
+  - opponent joins ( if rating >= specified by the host in settings) -> game.data
+  - more settings, bans, both press 'ready' -> game.data
+  - host presses 'start the game' -> game.data
+  - all ingame events are sent through ingame.events topic
+  - if user closes the tab, they can reopen it from 'ongoing games' list -> get current state snapshots from game.data and ingame.events
+  - after the game has started, host can't cancel it